Convergence of fractional Fourier series on the torus and applications: Fractional Fourier series on the torus

-In this section, we firstly introduce the definition of fractional Fourier series in the setting $\mathbf{T}^n_\a$.
-Then we establish some basic facts of fractional Fourier analysis.
-Moreover, we give the fractional convolution and obtain fractional approximation in $L^p(\mathbf{T}^n_\a)$, $1\leq p\leq\infty$.
+In this section, we begin by introducing the definition of fractional Fourier series in the setting $\mathbf{T}^n_\a$.
+Subsequently, we establish some basic facts of fractional Fourier analysis.
+Additionally, we will give the fractional convolution and obtain fractional approximation in $L^p(\mathbf{T}^n_\a)$, $1\leq p\leq\infty$.

 Let $\a\in \mathbb{R}$, $\a\neq \pi\mathbf{Z}$.
-Set $e_{\alpha}(x):=e^{\pi i |x|^2\cot\a}$ and $e_{\alpha}f(x)=e_{\alpha}(x)f(x)$ for a function $f$ on $\mathbf{T}^n_\a$. \begin{definition} Let $1\leq p\leq\infty$.
+Set $e_{\alpha}(x):=e^{\pi i |x|^2\cot\a}$ and $e_{\alpha}f(x):=e_{\alpha}(x)f(x)$ for a function $f$ on $\mathbf{T}^n_\a$. \begin{definition} Let $1\leq p\leq\infty$.
 We say that a function $f$ on $\mathbf{T}^n_\a$ lies in the space $e_{-\alpha}L^p(\mathbf{T}^n_\a)$ if

 and satisfies $\|f\|_{L^p(\mathbf{T}^n_\a)}<\infty$.

 \end{definition}

 \begin{definition} \,\ For a complex-valued function $f\in e_{-\alpha}L^1(\mathbf{T}^n_\a)$, $\a\in \mathbb{R}$ and $m\in \mathbf{Z}^n$, we define